Guerchais-Henriot T-2: Design and development

 Louis Guerchais both designed and built the T-2, which was powered by a six-cylinder Anzani 6 radial engine fitted with a carburettor patented by Louis Henriot to deliver safety fuel supplied by Ferrié.

 Its high wing was straight-tapered out to quadrantal tips and was built around five slender, cross-braced spars and plywood covered.
 Narrow chord ailerons at mid-span occupied more than half the trailing edges.
 Progressive thinning of the wing outwards from below provided light dihedral.

 Like the wings, the fuselage was wooden, with six spruce longerons and ply surfacing.
 The Anzani engine had its cylinders uncowled, but its bearers were in an aluminium cowling back to a fire wall with the oil tank behind it.
 There were twin fuel tanks in the wing.
-A multi-windowed, enclosed cabin under the wing contained staggered seating fot two, the pilot in front on the left and their passenger/co-pilot provided with dual control.
+A multi-windowed, enclosed cabin under the wing contained staggered seating for two, the pilot in front on the left and their passenger/co-pilot provided with dual control.
 There were doors on both sides of the cabin.
 Behind the cabin and the wing trailing edge, the upper fuselage fell away smoothly to the tail.
 The T-2 had a triangular fin carrying an almost constant chord rudder which reached down to the keel.
 Its tapered, round-tipped tailplane was mounted at the base of the fin and carried separate elevators with a cut-out for rudder movement.
 All the tail surfaces had wooden structures and the control surfaces were unbalanced.

 The T-2 had fixed, conventional landing gear with a track of about 2 m.
 The wheels were on cranked, steel split axles mounted on the fuselage central underside and enclosed in wooden streamlined fairings.
 The outer axle ends moved in slots at the ends of wooden V-struts from the lower fuselage longerons, restrained by rubber chord shock-absorbers.
 The articulated tailskid was wooden and steel shod, with another rubber shock-absorber joined to the fuselage.

 In the summer of 1929 Guerchais shared first prize in the Le Challenge International de Tourisme (International Touring Contest) with the Guerchais 5, which was similar to the T-2 but had three seats and a 95 hp Salmson 7AC seven-cylinder radial engine.